whzjaowlr/GloveCatDocs/guide/restricted-jurisdictions.md

 Restricted users include:

-- Users physically located in the Republic of Korea.
+- Users physically located in a restricted jurisdiction.
-- Users ordinarily resident in the Republic of Korea.
+- Users ordinarily resident in a restricted jurisdiction.
-- Users accessing the service through a Korean network location or account context.
+- Users accessing the service through a restricted-jurisdiction network location or account context.
-- Users acting on behalf of a person or entity in the Republic of Korea.
+- Users acting on behalf of a person or entity in a restricted jurisdiction.

 Users must not use VPNs, proxies, remote access tools, alternate accounts, or third-party accounts to bypass jurisdiction restrictions.